-- Submit a completed application form to the Office of Admissions. - Have all official transcripts of college work taken at every other institution sent to the Office of Admissions directly from the college registrar's office. - If fewer than 12 semester credit hours of college work is transferable to Barton, have an official transcript of high school work sent to the Office of Admissions for review.
+- Submit a completed application form to the Office of Admissions. - Have official transcripts of all college work sent to the Office of Admissions directly from the college registrar's office. - If fewer than 12 semester credit hours of college work is transferable to Barton, have an official transcript of high school work sent to the Office of Admissions for review.